 GRADIENT COLOR EXAMPLES

-Now that we understand how to create solid uniform color, let’s work on creating gradient color.
 Again I have 4 examples, but this time each one was created differently.
 I can’t tell you that one method is better than another, so I recommend trying them and see what works best for you.

 Example 1

-The first example is vertical gradient shading.
 Sorry that these don’t go from left to right, but I didn’t burn them on the board that way.
+Since the video will show them in this order, I decided to keep the blog ordered the same as the video.

 Begin by burning in a block of solid semi-uniform color, but let the color fade a bit at the end.

-Then start burning over the block of color, but make the strokes longer than the first set of burn strokes.
-Again let the color fade a bit at the end.
+Next, start re-burning over the block of color, but this time make the strokes longer than the first set of burn strokes.

 Notice how the color is darker along the top where it overlaps the initial burn strokes.
+This is the start of the gradient color.

 Continue to re-burn over the area to build up the color.
-Always let the color fade at the end of the burn, so the color starts darker then it ends.

 Example 2

 For example 2 we will do horizontal gradient shading.
+This is another example that relies on reburning.
+In fact, it requires a lot of reburning.

 Begin by burning a patch of uniform color.